TejalBhalerao/TejalBhalerao/README.md

 - 📝 Love to make my Data Talk!
 - 📊 A Data Enthusiast looking for opportunities to grow in the field of Data Analytics, Business Analysis & BI
 - 👯 I’m looking to collaborate for Data & Business Intelligence Projects
-- 🔭 I'm currently brushing up on data cleaning and wrangling skills using Python
 - 🗣️ I am meticulous, organized, and precise in my work.
 The only things cleaner than my room are my visualizations.
 - ⚡ Fun fact: I enjoy watching sunsets while sipping my coffee